-In order to be able to cope with constantly increasing numbers of passengers, Schiphol has been making use of automated border checkpoints since autumn 2011.
+In order to be able to cope with constantly increasing numbers of passengers, Schiphol has been making use of automated border checkpoints.
 Fabrique was commissioned by the Ministry of Home Affairs and Kingdom Relationships to develop a concept, the spatial layout and the user interface for the new ‘e-gates’.

 Self service border control